gruber-sciencelab/MAPP_GO_KEGG_htmlbook/README.md

 - scripts in `0*.Rmd` files are dependent on `index.Rmd`
 - tables used in the analysis are provided in `data` folder
 - to view the book, one need to download full folder `_book` and open `index.html` in any browser
-- figures in `index.html` are also available as stand alone files in the folder `_book/bookdown-demo_files/figure-html`